kompics/kompact/docs/src/distributed/serialisation.md

 {{#rustdoc_include ../../examples/src/bin/serialisation.rs:zstser}}
 ```

-We continue using the `SerialisationId` trait like we did for Serde, because we need to write id of the ZST not of the `ZSTSerialiser`, which can serialise and deserialise many different ZSTs.
+We continue using the `SerialisationId` trait like we did for Serde, because we need to write id of the ZST not of the `ZstSerialiser`, which can serialise and deserialise many different ZSTs.

 In order to create the correct type instance during deserialisation, we use the `Default` trait, which can be trivially derived for ZSTs.

 It is clear that this serialiser is basically trivial.
-We can use it by creating a pair of `Checkin` with a reference to our static instance `CHECK_IN_SER`, which simply specialises the `ZSTSerialiser` for `CheckIn`, as we did before:
+We can use it by creating a pair of `Checkin` with a reference to our static instance `CHECK_IN_SER`, which simply specialises the `ZstSerialiser` for `CheckIn`, as we did before:

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../examples/src/bin/serialisation.rs:checkin}}